kan01234/design-patterns/bridge-pattern/README.md

 # bridge-pattern
-Project of eample of bridge pattern implement by Java.
+Project of example of bridge pattern implement by Java.

 ## What is bridge pattern
 decouple an abstraction from its implementation so that the two can vary independently